Brucknem/old.brucknem.github.io/_posts/2021-02-16-opendrive-parsing.markdown

 # Background

 During my [Guided Research]({% post_url 2021-02-12-guided-research %}) I was given a HD map of some part of the [highway A9 near Munich, Germany](https://www.google.de/maps/place/A9,+Garching+bei+M%C3%BCnchen/@48.2395578,11.632844,4154m/data=!3m1!1e3!4m5!3m4!1s0x47a11d231dc12da1:0xd702677ee0331ed4!8m2!3d48.2385588!4d11.637908).
 I use this map to get the world positions of landmarks like delineators, road signs, trees...
 These landmarks are then matched with some video footage of cameras mounted on gantry bridges.

-Using the positions of the landmarks I then minimize the reprojection error to find the camera world position (the extrinsic parameters).
+My final goal is to minimize the reprojection error from the landmarks and the corresponding video pixels to find the camera world position (the extrinsic parameters).

 # OpenDRIVE parser implementation